polistern/pboted_docs/docs/docs/tutorials/bootstrap.md

 There are 2 possibilities for this:

 - `[bootstrap]` section in config file
-- `nodes.txt` file in application directory (usualy `~/.pboted/nodes.txt` or `/var/lib/pboted/nodes.txt`)
+- `nodes.txt` and `peers.txt` files in application directory (usualy `~/.pboted/` or `/var/lib/pboted/`)

 ## `[bootstrap]` section

-This option will be used only at the very first launch of the application, when file `nodex.txt` has not yet been generated.
-If `nodex.txt` file already exists, then these option will be ignored.

 !!! note "Note"

+    The example configuration file has already added recommended nodes for bootstrap

+This option will be used only at the very first launch of the application, when file `nodex.txt` and `peers.txt` has not yet been generated.
+If `nodex.txt` and `peers.txt` files exists, then these option will be ignored.

+!!! note "Note"

-    You can remove `nodes.txt` file while **pboted** is stopped.
+    You can remove `nodes.txt` and `peers.txt` files while **pboted** is stopped.
     In this case section will be readed from configuration file.

 To use this option, you need in the configuration file: